The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 • Are we doing conservative management or is surgery being recommended?

-• What medications are we using, and what are the side effects to watch for?
+• What medications are we using, and what side effects should I watch for?

 • Exactly how strict does crate rest need to be — can they walk to the bathroom?